cgrdavies/lineserver/README.md

 5. once file processing is complete, requests to GET localhost:1337/lines/:line-number are served from the database

 6. if the line number provided exceeds the total number of lines available, a 413 error is returned.

+7. generate dummy data by running "node dataMocker.js [number of lines] [number of sentences in each line]" e.g. dataMocker.js 100 50